Pictured above: Fewflower milkweed (Asclepias lanceolata). Photo by Jeff Norcini

 Spring and fall wildflowers can be spectacular with a plethora of yellow and purple flowers, but summer seems to offer a wider diversity of colorful, showy wildflowers along roadsides:

-- the stunning blues of skyflower (Hydrolea corymbosa) and blue sage (Salvia azurea);
+- the stunning blues of Skyflower (Hydrolea corymbosa) (pictured, right) and Blue sage (Salvia azurea);

 Often, two or three or more of these wildflowers occur together, making the aesthetic impact all the more impressive.
 Many of these species occur in moist swales and ditches along roadsides in rural areas, especially roadsides adjacent to natural areas and in pine forests maintained by burning.

 Coastal areas and beaches are also a good place to see summer blooms, such as blanketflower (Gaillardia pulchella), dune sunflower (Helianthus debilis), railroad vine (Ipomoea pes-caprae subsp. brasiliensis), seaside goldenrod (Solidago sempervirens), and spotted beebalm (Monarda punctata).